dlandman27/cs326-final-ironhorseman-group13/docs/final.md

 - jasonmilhaven - Jason Milhaven

 ## Division of Labor, and Team Member Responibilities
--Dylan Landman - HTML/CSS frontend
--Jared Starman - Backend and database
--Brandon Halig - helped us on the last day idk what to write here -Jason Milhaven - Player interface, controls, gameplay
+-Dylan Landman - HTML/CSS frontend for account, login/signup, and dashboard -Jared Starman - designed the Backend and database -Brandon Halig - helped us a bit on the last day idk what to write here -Jason Milhaven - Player interface, controls, gameplay

 ## UI ScreenShots